Egypt's army says has 'complete control' over Sinai Peninsula

 Sisi, who ousted Mursi in July following protests against his rule, is widely expected to win presidential elections scheduled for May 26-27.

-“One or two incidents will not rattle us...but I can say that we are tackling the issue with an iron fist,” Shahat told reporters on the 32nd anniversary of the final Israeli withdrawal from the Sinai, which its forces invaded in 1956 after Egypt nationalized the Suez Canal.
+Shahat spoke to reporters on the 32nd anniversary of the final Israeli withdrawal from the Sinai, which its forces had invaded in 1956 after Egypt nationalized the Suez Canal.

-The Israelis withdrew a few months later but invaded again in 1967 and occupied parts of Sinai until 1982.

 The Sinai is a largely lawless 61,000 sq km (24,000 sq mile) area wedged between the Suez Canal to the west and Israel and Gaza to the east.